dsoprea/JsonPare/README.md

 ##Introduction

-*jsonpare* is an efficient command-line utility that simply picks a single item out of a JSON object/dictionary or list, and prints another JSON string.
+*jsonpare* is an efficient command-line utility that simply picks a single item out of a JSON object/dictionary or list and prints another JSON string.
 You can pick an item at the top-level, or provide a "key path" that picks down through multiple levels.

 ##Example